xivanalysis/xivanalysis/docs/patch-checklist.md

 ## `X.X_` Minor patches

+### Run data generation scripts

+Some of the data used in XIVA is automatically generated from game files or sources such as XIVAPI.
+Run `yarn generate` to re-run the scripts and update any such data.

 ### Verify invulnerability windows for new content

 While most bosses are served well by the default invulnerability checks, some bosses (especially door bosses and similar) do not.
 Check a few logs for each new boss in a local build, with `src/parser/core/modules/Invulerability.ts`'s `debug` enabled.
 The timeline will contain a readout of all the invunerability windows it has detected (if any).